saifurrahman1193/data_science/ML_Topics_Codes_Saifur/Linear_Regression/Simple_Linear_Regression/Linear_Regression_Single_Variable.md

+## Intercept/Constant:
+- The baseline sales when advertising spend is zero.
+- Intercept: The value of the dependent variable when all independent variables are zero.

+## Slope/Gradient/rate of change/Coefficient:
+- The increase in sales for each unit increase in advertising spend.

-# 📌 Business Interpretation of Intercept in Regression
+## 📌 Business Interpretation of Intercept in Regression

 In business terms, an **intercept** represents a **baseline or starting point** for the dependent variable when all independent variables are set to zero.
 It helps quantify the impact of changes in independent variables from this baseline.